dgaydukov/cert-aws/files/sa.md

 It's managed service, running JN, that provides ability to build, train, and deploy ML models quickly.
 JN (Jupyter Notebook) - interactive computing environment, single document where you can run code, display the output, and also add explanations, formulas, charts.
 SageMaker has 15 built-in ML algorithms, but you can also use your own.

+###### Lake Formation
+DL (Data Lake) - scalable central repository of large quantities and varieties of data, both structured and unstructured.
+There are a few steps
+* ingesting and cataloging data from a variety of sources
+* data is enriched, combined, and cleaned before analysis

+LF (Lake Formation) - integrated data lake service where you ingest/clean/catalog/transform/secure your data and make it available for analysis and ML.
+LF provides you single console to ingest you data and then use other aws services like ML/EMR/RedShift to transform and query your data.
+FindMatches ML Transform - solves 2 problems
+* Data Deduplication - identify conceptually the same data using fuzzy logic (it's easy remove duplicates when you have some key like productSKU, but if not you should employ some logic to do this)
+* Record Linkage - join 2 databases using fuzzy join (again it's easy to join by some key, but if you don't have such a key you should employ some logic to do this)
+LF discover all available sources s3/RDS/on-premise db/CloudTrail, ingest it and transform into s3 in data formats for optimized performance and cost.
+LF also manages granular access to your s3 bucket, and can give access to it to all other data analytics services (so you have central place to manage all access).

+Hadoop Data Formats
+* Avro - row-based data format, data schema is stored as JSON.
+* ORC - row columnar data format highly optimized for reading, writing, and processing data in Hive.
+Files are made of stripes of data where each stripe contains index, row data, and footer.
+* Parquet - row columnar data format, files consist of row groups, header, and footer.
+Specialized in efficiently storing and processing nested data types.